bishtanuj/Machine_Learning_Algorithms/Random Forest/README.md

 - **Robustness**: Handles complex data, noisy features, and outliers effectively.
 - **Overfitting Reduction**: Combining diverse trees reduces the risk of overfitting.
 - **Reliable Predictions**: Provides stable and precise results across different environments.

+## Ensemble Learning Models
+Ensemeble learning models work like a group of diverse experts teaming up to make decisions.
+Imagine a group of friends with different strengths tackling a problem together.
+Similarly, ensemble models combine different models (often of the same type or different types) to enhance predictive performance.